 These policy statements provide information regarding the CUNY Graduate School of Public Health and Health Policy's security and safety policies.
-Campus security and public safety services, fire safety, emergency procedures, security alerts and other information on Public Safety can be found on the CUNY Graduate School of Public Health and Health Policy's website at https://sph.cuny.edu/life-at-sph/public-safety/ and the Graduate Center's Public Safety website at https://www.gc.cuny.edu/About-the-GC/Administrative-Services/Public-Safety.
+Campus security and public safety services, fire safety, emergency procedures, security alerts and other information on Public Safety can be found on the CUNY Graduate School of Public Health and Health Policy's website at Public Safety - CUNY Graduate School of Public Health & Health Policy and the Graduate Center's Public Safety website at Public Safety and Security | CUNY Graduate Center.